Barrychen825/chen-portfolio/Dog_stat.md

 The icons look nice.
 You can rarely see "pot" icon in a chart about dogs.

 How I planned to redesign it:
+I tried three alternatives.

+The first was a bar chart putting all groups on X-Axis, and respective values on Y-Axis.
+Paint "Guard", "companionship" and "for fun" in blue, while painting "to eat" in red.
+Painting "to eat" in red will make it standout, and placing the "pot" icon on the bar will force people to connect "dog" with "food" to trigger their sympathy.
+Other bars are left light grey to blur into the background so they do not interfere with the main narrative, which is depicting the existance of "keeping dogs to eat".

+The Second was a Beeswarm, but after I wireframe it I found it frustrating to look at, so I ditch this plan on the spot.

+The third was a horizontal stacked bar chart.
+The color scheme is the same as the normal bar chart.

+Feedbacks:
+I showed some of my friends the first and third alternatives, and ask for their first reaction.

+All of them told me that the stacked bar chart makes no sense as there is no time series comparison.

+Some of them told me that they take issue with painting "for fun" blue.
+According to their statements, "for fun" sometimes have twisted meanings, for example, "animal abuse" sometimes can be considered "for fun" by some twisted people, so I would better leave it grey.

+One reviewer said that I should paint "guard" and "companionship" in two different blue instead of one, but others said that it is fine.

+Final Visual:

+Why Do People Keep Dogs in China
 ![data2](data_viz.jpg)

+P.S.
+Blue color code is #66ccff, and red color code is #ee0000.
+Because I like those two color tones.

 [Back to portfolio homepage](https://barrychen825.github.io/chen-portfolio/)